Washoe Tribe of Nevada and California

+Federally recognized tribe in Nevada and California, U.S.

 The Washoe Tribe of Nevada and California are a federally recognized tribe of Washoe Indians, living in the U.S. states of California and Nevada.
 There are several Washoe communities south and east of Lake Tahoe united under a tribal council.
 The Washoe people own over 64300 acre in public domain allotments (PDA); PDAs are land reserved out of the public domain for use by an Indian person or family, but unlike reservations, Tribal governments hold no jurisdiction over them.
 Nevertheless, PDAs are a consistent part of Indian Country.

 Government

-The tribe is headquartered in Gardnerville, Nevada and governed by a democratically elected twelve-member tribal council and chairman, which meet on a monthly basis.
+The tribe is headquartered in Gardnerville, Nevada, and governed by a democratically elected twelve-member tribal council and chairman, which meet on a monthly basis.
 Chairmen serve four-year terms.